 • Many liquid forms of preparations must be mixed before being poured from the original packaging into the solution preparation container.

 This is indicated on all packaging labels.
-If you don't mix it, you simply won't get the expected effect from the treatment.
+If you do not mix, you simply will not get the expected effect from processing.

 • Preparation of a solution in ice water.